PM-Cardoso/DPMM/README.md

   - mcmc_iterations: number of iterations of the MCMC algorithm
   - L: maximum number of components to fit the model (should be below optimal number of components)
-  - standardise: logical (default = TRUE), standardises all continuous variables Returns a list of class _dpmm_fit_ with all the information provided and standardisation terms.
+  - standardise: logical (default = TRUE), standardises all continuous variables Returns a list of class _dpmm_fit_ with all the information provided (dataset is a synthetic version of the real dataset) and standardisation terms.

 `conditional_RW.R` and `conditional_RW_block.R` provide conditional gaussian updates for missing continuous variables.